Trexmount Ventures

 • Dhampus Pass: 5,200 meters

 Furthermore, the rapid descent after Dhampus Pass brings relief from altitude stress.
-Therefore, completing both high passes within days requires excellent acclimatization.
-Consequently, proper preparation and gradual ascent become absolutely essential for success.
+Therefore, completing both high passes within days requires excellent acclimatisation.
+Consequently, proper preparation and gradual ascent become essential for success.

 Acclimatization Strategy

-Preventing altitude sickness requires following proven acclimatization principles throughout the Dhaulagiri Circuit high pass trek.
+Preventing altitude sickness requires following proven acclimatisation principles throughout the Dhaulagiri Circuit high pass trek.
 Primarily, “climb high, sleep low” whenever possible helps bodies adjust gradually.
-Additionally, maintaining proper hydration and nutrition supports acclimatization processes.
+Additionally, maintaining proper hydration and nutrition supports acclimatisation processes.

 • Add rest days at Italian Base Camp